m2data/Willibald-Data/HintsAndFixes.md

   The content of 'Testperiode 2/Lieferung.csv' was wrong.
 It didn't had the changes on the file done on the 22.2.23 'no open deliveries' in it.
 So I now have done the deletes in there as well.
   The 'Testdaten Periode 2/INSERT_Lieferung.csv' was correct.
 Testing is so far only done on the insert statements, this will have to expanded to the csv files as well.

+- 22.5.2023

+  Only in all 3 of the position.csv where € symbols in the price attribute.
+The insert files where without it.
+This has been corrected.
+In 'Testdaten Periode 3/wohnort.csv' the missing attribute 'Land' has been added.